mermaidjs/mermaid-gitbook/content/usage.md

 mermaid.startOnLoad = true;
 ```

-<aside class="info">This way of setting the configuration is deprecated instead the preferred way of is to use the initialize method.
-This functionality is only kept for not breaking existing integrations</aside>
+> **Warning** This way of setting the configuration is deprecated instead the preferred way of is to use the initialize method.
+This functionality is only kept for not breaking existing integrations

 ## Using the mermaid_config